RiderCogswell/attendance-taker/README.md

 3. Go to Elements and select the div with class of 'menu'.

-4. Open the console and paste the script in ./index.js.
+4. Open the console and paste the in the code in ./index.js.

 5. Run the script, TADAAAAAAH!